iCliniq Logo

 Hello doctor,

-I think I have Telogen effluvium because my hair has been diversely thinning for over a year and I have even lost hair on my neck area and sides of my head, along on top the scalp.
-I went to the dermatologist once last year and he thought it was TE, but it has not gotten any better and they did not prescribe me anything.
+I think I have Telogen effluvium because my hair has been diversely thinning for over a year, and I have even lost hair on my neck area and sides of my head, along on top of the scalp.
+I went to the dermatologist once last year, and he thought it was TE, but it has not gotten any better, and they did not prescribe anything to me.
 Please help.

 Answered by Dr. Priya B. T